 While the recruiters mostly look for reasons to habitually reject the resumes, for example, lacking related skills or some spelling errors.
 Applicant Tracking Systems function by searching for the relevant keywords in the CVs to the keywords they programmed to accept for the job positions.

 Applicant Tracking Systems assist the companies in saving time and paper while helping them to stay organized.
-Remove them and recruiters will be spending most of their time on filing and shredding papers, or moving and deleting the emails.
-It is possible that sometimes an employer or recruiter may accidentally delete the email with the candidate’s resume that a company wants to hire, but an applicant tracking system reduces the risk.
+Recruiters spend most of their time on filing and shredding papers, or moving and deleting the emails.
+Sometimes an employer or recruiter may accidentally delete the email with the candidate’s resume that a company wants to hire.
+But with an applicant tracking system you can reduce such risks.

 Initially, Applicant Tracking Systems were used by huge enterprises to deal with thousands of applications.
-But with the passage of time small and mid-sized companies also have started to use them.
+But with the passage of time small and mid-sized companies are also starting to make most use of it.
 They help the recruiters to keep a track of all candidate relevant information in one place.

 An Applicant Tracking System processes the submitted resumes as well as sometimes it uses the social media to look for potential employees.
 When a resume is submitted through an Applicant Tracking System it reads the CV with artificial intelligence.
 This means, it generally uses the programmed keywords chosen by the employers as qualities for the preferred job candidates.
 If the submitted resume has the keywords selected by the employers, then it sends the resume to the next level of the recruiting process.